Michaelpalacce/Terraform/README.md

 # Terraform
-A place to store my terraform code
+A place to store my terraform code.

+## Structure

+- Tutorial
+  - Contains code from different courses
+-